 Line 25.
 Enter the value of meals and/or lodging provided by, or on behalf of, your employer that is excludable from your income under section 119.
 To be excludable, the meals and lodging must have been provided for your employer's convenience and on your employer's business premises.
 In addition, you must have been required to accept the lodging as a condition of your employment.
 If you lived in a camp provided by, or on behalf of, your employer, the camp may be considered part of your employer's business premises.
-See Pub.
+See Exclusion of Meals and Lodging in Pub.
 54 for details.